Ben BIG RIG Robb

 I try to every day for at least an hour.
 It’s been hard of late to practise with a new baby, but I’m used to overcoming adversity so I just have to find time where I can.

-What does your new signing with One80 mean to you?
+What does your partnership with One80 mean to you?

 It’s massive for me to have a company like One80 willing to back me and supporting my goals.
 So far they have been nothing but a pleasure to work with, trying their best to meet my requirements and ideas on building my game.

-Tell us about your new darts?
+Tell us about your BIG RIG darts?
 What were your first thoughts when you saw them and how do they feel?

 Like a dream come true really to have my own set of darts designed and developed to my specifications is surreal and truly humbling.
 As soon as I saw the finished product I knew instantly they were perfect, almost like pulling excalibur from the stone, ha, ha.
 The dart felt perfect.
 I put my 8-Flight System stems and flights on and threw for 10 minutes.
 I had over ten 180s.
 I felt like a kid and was excited to play in tournaments.